Matiullah Jan remanded for 2 days in ‘bogus’ terrorism, narcotics case amid demands for release

 Earlier, senior anchor and Dawn columnist Arifa Noor said on social media platform X that she spoke with Toor, according to whom Jan had been booked in a case against top PTI leadership and others for their November 24 rally.

-While Noor had said Jan was being detained at Islamabad’s Margalla Police Station, in a later post, human rights lawyer Imaan Zainab Mazari-Hazir said she visited the police station but the journalist was “missing”, echoing what Toor told Dawn.com.
+While Noor had said Jan was being detained at Islamabad’s Margalla Police Station, in a later post, Imaan said she visited the police station but the journalist was “missing”, echoing what Toor told Dawn.com.

 “After pleading with police at Margalla Police Station to allow us access to our client Matiullah Jan, we were finally allowed in,” Imaan said on X.